 SECTION 3 What other materials will you get from us?
-Your plan membership card - Use it to get all covered care and prescription Section 3.1 drugs

 While you are a member of our plan, you must use your membership card for our plan whenever you get any services covered by this plan and for prescription drugs you get at network pharmacies.
 Here's a sample membership card to show you what yours will look like: